-Be careful when buying at big box stores as they can have gotten dried out.
+Be careful when buying at big box stores as they may have dried out.
 I have had great success buying them at Costco.
-In my area Costco carries the Longfield Garden bare root perennials and they are in tip top condition.
+In my area, Costco carries the Longfield Garden bare root perennials and they are in tip-top condition.

 Recycled pots from previous plant purchases will work great, just clean and sanitize well between uses.

 Open the packaging carefully.
 The bare root clematis plant may have already started to sprout making it possible to accidentally cut it off.

 When shipped to you or the stores they are taken from cold storage where they have been kept dormant.
 Warm temperatures in stores and our homes will wake them up.

 The new growth is white as it has been in the dark and has not greened up from sunshine yet.

 The medium this bare-root clematis was shipped in is still nice and moist.
 If it was dry then soaking for 20 minutes in tepid water would be needed to help rehydrate the roots.